usnistgov/ARIAC_docs/docs/competition/orders.rst

 .. note::
   The kitting task information is left to the competitors to figure out based on the assembly task information.
-  The CCS can place part sanywhere on :abbr:`AGVs (Automated Guided Vehicles)` and then move those :abbr:`AGVs (Automated Guided Vehicles)` to the station where assembly is to be performed.
+  The CCS can place parts anywhere on :abbr:`AGVs (Automated Guided Vehicles)` and then move those :abbr:`AGVs (Automated Guided Vehicles)` to the station where assembly is to be performed.
   Once the assembly is complete, the :abbr:`CCS (Competitor Control System)` can submit the assembly via a ROS service call (see :numref:`communications-topics`).
   The :abbr:`AM (ARIAC Manager)` will then evaluate the submitted assembly for scoring (kitting task is not scored).